-- To avoid the possibility of fire, do not install the unit in an area where combustible gas may generate, flow, stagnate, or leak. - Do not install the unit in a location where acidic solution and spray (sulfur) are often used as it can cause bodily injury or death. - Do not use the unit in environments where oil, steam, or sulfuric gas are present as it can cause bodily injury or death.
+- O Do not install the unit in an area where combustible gas may generate, flow, stagnate, or leak.
+These conditions can cause a fire, resulting in bodily injury or death. - 🚫 Do not install the unit in a location where acidic solution and spray (sulfur) are often used as it can cause bodily injury or death. - O Do not use the unit in environments where oil, steam, or sulfuric gas are present as it can cause bodily injury or death.